UdotCASH/uCAD/doc/tokendesign.md

 ## Issuing and Destroying tokens
 The Fiat Token allows multiple entities to create and destroy tokens.
-These entities will have to be members of CENTRE, and will be vetted by CENTRE before they are allowed to create new tokens.
-CENTRE will not mint any tokens itself, it will approve members to mint and burn tokens.
+These entities will have to be members of uCAD, and will be vetted by uCAD before they are allowed to create new tokens. uCAD will not mint any tokens itself, it will approve members to mint and burn tokens.

-Each `minter` has a `mintingAllowance`, which CENTRE configures.
-The `mintingAllowance` is how many tokens that minter may issue, and as a `minter` issues tokens, its `mintingAllowance` declines.
-CENTRE will periodically reset the `mintingAllowance` as long as a `minter` remains in good standing with CENTRE and maintains adequate reserves for the tokens it has issued.
+Each `minter` has a `mintingAllowance`, which uCAD configures.
+The `mintingAllowance` is how many tokens that minter may issue, and as a `minter` issues tokens, its `mintingAllowance` declines. uCAD will periodically reset the `mintingAllowance` as long as a `minter` remains in good standing with uCAD and maintains adequate reserves for the tokens it has issued.
 The `mintingAllowance` is to limit the damage if any particular `minter` is compromised.

 ### Adding Minters
-CENTRE adds minters via the `configureMinter` method.
+uCAD adds minters via the `configureMinter` method.
 When a minter is configured a `mintingAllowance` is specified, which is the number of tokens that address is allowed to mint.
 As a `minter` mints tokens, the `mintingAllowance` will decline.

 - Only the `masterMinter` role may call configureMinter.

 ### Resetting Minting Allowance
 The `minters` will need their allowance reset periodically to allow them to continue minting.
-When a `minter`'s allowance is low, CENTRE can make another call to `configureMinter` to reset the `mintingAllowance` to a higher value.
+When a `minter`'s allowance is low, uCAD can make another call to `configureMinter` to reset the `mintingAllowance` to a higher value.

 ### Removing Minters
-CENTRE removes minters via the `removeMinter` method.
+uCAD removes minters via the `removeMinter` method.
 This will remove the `minter` from the list of `minters` and set its `mintingAllowance` to 0.
 Once a `minter` is removed it will no longer be able to mint or burn tokens.

  - Only the `masterMinter` role may call `removeMinter`.